 2. Don’t be the middleman.

 Are you meeting with clients alone?
-That makes you a middleman between your client’s needs and your client service team’s follow-up.
+That makes you a middleman between your client’s needs and your client service team’s follow-up efforts.
 Let someone else take notes so you can be 100%-listening to build deeper relationships.

 3. Hire smart.

 Do you have an “A-Player" that can step in and help with your client load?
 If not, drop everything and create a Team Success Navigator for your next hire.
 First, articulate the mission for the role or why the role exists.
 Next, list the top five outcomes for the role, and the competencies required to deliver them.
-Finally, what are the top five core values that drive how you run your business?
+Finally, as yourself: what are the top five core values that drive how you run your business?
 Use the Navigator to measure candidates.
-This is just the start.
-Get the book, Who by Geoffrey Smart, and never suffer a bad hire again.
+This is just the start — buy the book, Who by Geoffrey Smart, and never suffer a bad hire again.

 4. Get real rest.